 A. Decentralization of Financial Services

 24. The transfer of responsibility for accounts processing for the Southern Africa and former Yugoslavia Operations became effective on 1 January 1998.
 Implementation is being monitored by Financial Services at Headquarters, which, at the same time, is working with other operations to prepare them for the decentralization of financial services.

 25. By April 1998, 658 staff in five regions will have been provided with financial management training.
 This includes 65 Representatives, 292 professional and 301 local staff dealing with financial matters.
 The training courses are divided into three levels, Financial Management for Senior Managers, Basic Financial Management and Control, and Basic UNHCR Financial and Control Concepts.
 At present, staff are being trained by consultants assisted by UNHCR staff.
 To prepare for a full handover of all training activities to UNHCR staff, however, 38 staff members both from Financial Services and from finance posts in the field have attended three Train the Trainers courses conducted in Geneva.

 26. Additional support to the field for decentralized operations is being facilitated through the planned installation of a "hotline" to Financial Services at Headquarters.
 This should be fully operational by September 1998.

 B. Financial Management System

-36. UNHCR looks forward to the support of the Executive Committee as it pursues these efforts for improvement.
-The Standing Committee will be provided with a further update on progress in the change management process during the course of 1999.
+31. The Standing Committee will be provided with a further update on progress in the change management process at its thirteenth meeting in September 1998.